xroot88/feverishhh/README.md

 My apologies, I didn't realize my github does not notify me of PRs.

 I can meet at 8:30am CST on Wednesday.
 Does that work for you?

+# Hi feverishhh,

+I am in the lobby for your google meet "asking to join".